 A very good example of this is what happens very often in mining enterprises in South Africa.
 Many mining enterprises operate in rural communities where there are many competing political influences and interests.
 These rural communities often mobilize against a business operating in their area because they feel that they do not get enough from the enterprises concerned.
 These mobilizations can have catastrophic consequences for the businesses concerned.

 The Input Actors.

 In the input class of actors, we would, in the first instance, understand any suppliers to the business.
 It is clearly in the interest of suppliers to a business that their customer is viable.
 This produces a responsibility with the supplier to provide the appropriate quality at a reasonable price of goods and services provided.
-However, should enterprise only deal with suppliers in the spirit of a haggle aimed at achieving the cheapest price possible in every transaction it eventually makes the supplier unviable.
-Assuming that an enterprise has suppliers that are actually adding value it has an interest in the survival of the supplier.
-That survival is promoted by fairly and adequately rewarding the supplier for the contribution they make and to provide the feedback that the supplier needs to provide an enhanced service.
+However, should enterprise only deal with suppliers in the spirit of a haggle aimed at achieving the cheapest price possible in every transaction, it eventually makes the supplier unviable.
+Assuming that an enterprise has suppliers that are actually adding value, it has an interest in the survival of the supplier.
+That survival is promoted by fairly and adequately rewarding the supplier for the contribution they make.
+And furthermore, to provide the feedback that the supplier needs to provide an enhanced service.

 The final group of actors in the input class are banks.
 It is true that the role of banks generally is to provide capital.
 However banks do not have the same committed interest in enterprises as owners have.
 They should therefore be viewed purely as suppliers of capital.
 Like any other resource.
 Over and above this, they also provide transaction service.
 Like all suppliers, there is a responsibility on the banker side to ensure that they provide whatever services are required.
 This would be to enable the enterprise to trade sustainably.
 And there’s a responsibility with the enterprise to ensure that the bank is appropriately rewarded for the service given.